Summit, New Jersey: Local government

-As of 2024, the mayor of Summit is Democrat Nora G. Radest, whose term of office ends December 31, 2023.
-Members of the common council are Council President Greg S. Vartan III (D, 2024; Second Ward), President Pro Tempore Susan D. Hairston (D, 2023; First Ward), Lisa K. Allen (R, 2025; Second Ward), Marjorie Fox (D, 2023; Second Ward), Jaime Levine (D, 2023; At Large), Andy Minegar (D, 2024; First Ward) and Delia Hamlet (R, 2025; First Ward).
+As of 2024, the mayor of Summit is Republican Elizabeth Fagan, whose term of office ends December 31, 2027.
+Members of the common council are Council President Lisa K. Allen (R, 2025; Second Ward), President Pro Tem Delia Hamlet (R, 2025; First Ward), Jamel Boyer (R, 2026; Second Ward), Andy Minegar (D, 2024; First Ward), Bob Pawlowsk (R, 2026; First Ward), Kevin Smalllwood (R, 2025; At Large) and Greg S. Vartan III (D, 2024; Second Ward).

 In February 2021, the common council selected Lisa K. Allen from a list of three candidates nominated by the Republican municipal committee to fill the Second Ward seat expiring in December 2022 that had been held by Stephen Bowman until he resigned from office.
 Allen served on an interim basis until the November 2021 general election, when she was elected to serve the balance of the term of office.

 Summit had been a stronghold of the Republican Party for years.
 From 1921 to 2001, no Democrats served in elected office and very few ran for office.
 The real elections occurred in the Republican primary.
 In 2001, two Democratic candidates were elected to council: Michel Bitritto won in Ward I and Jordan Glatt won the at-large seat.
 Summit had never elected a Democrat as mayor until 2003, when Jordan Glatt was elected.

 In November 2011, Republicans swept all the open seats, with Ellen Dickson elected mayor and Gregory Drummond, Patrick Hurley and Robert Rubino sweeping the three council seats, giving full control of city government back to the Republican party.

 Democrats began making inroads in the ensuing years, with the election of Nora Radest, a Democrat, for mayor in 2015, along with two Democratic council members (David Naidu and Richard Sun, who was the youngest-ever elected city official at the age of 24).
 In November 2018, for the first time in Summit's history, Democrats were elected to hold the majority of seats on council.